-This article is part of a series meant to encourage and prepare moms to teach language arts at home to their children using almost any program.
+This article is meant to encourage and prepare moms to teach language arts at home to their children using almost any program.

 - My goal is to show you how to teach yourself language arts so that you can teach your children language arts – while instilling a love of learning in your children.